-The recommended approach for importing your complete transaction history is to use API or download a file directly from all exchanges and platforms where you transacted.
+The recommended approach for importing your complete transaction history is to use API or download a file directly from all platforms where you transacted.
 However, in some cases it is necessary to add additional transactions manually, either by creating a CSV file or entering the transactions in-app.
+In some other cases, you may choose to delete or ignore a transaction.

 Adding a Single Transaction to an Existing Import Source